claire-labry/portfolioMakeover/README.md

 # Claire's Portfolio

 Hi there, my name is Claire Labry and welcome to my portfolio!
 This is a showcase of projects and assignments that I've completed under the University of Texas at Austin's Full-Stack Coding bootcamp.
-Take a look at the variety of subjects learned through each homework completed such as: HTML, CSS, and Javascript.
+Take a look at the variety of subjects learned through each homework completed such as: HTML, CSS, Javascript, Node.js, Express.js, TailwindCSS, SASS, jQuery, React.js.

 ## Projects

-### Super Spooky Psychic Game
+### NewsScrape

-* Type any letter to compete with the computer to guess what letter the computer has picked.
-Technologies used: HTML, CSS, Javascript
+- Scrape + save some inspiring news for you read today!
+Technologies used: Axios, Cheerio, Express.js, Handlebars, MongoDB, Mongoose, Material CSS + Javascript

-### Book A Cook
+### Eat the Burger App

-*  Book A Cook is perfect way for someone who’s missing home cooked food to leaf  through a selection of cooks on the app and choose a cuisine based on location [where the food originates from], heartiness level [more heavier-based foods], and type of food [i.e. seafood].
-Technologies used: HTML, CSS, Javascript
+- You want to see all of the burgers that were devoured?
+Or do you devour a certain burger?
+Create your burger and sumbit your buger and click on your burger to be devoured!
+Technologies used: Javascript, Express.js, Handlebars, node.js, SASS

-### GifTastic
+### Anni Calendar

-* Type in a mood that you're feeling right now into the GifTastic search box and 10 different gifs will pop up matching your current mood.
-Technologies used: HTML, CSS, Javascript
+- Ever want to keep track of your employee's birthdays, work anniversaries, and holidays?
+This app will allow you to insert a reminder and you can send a birthday card, congratualations, or a holiday card to your employees Techonologies used: TailwindCSS, Javascript, MySQL, Express.js, + Bcrypt.js

 ### Marine Trivia Game

-* Test your knowledge of the seas and it's animals!
+- Test your knowledge of the seas and it's animals!
 Take this trivia game and learn interesting facts!
 Technologies used: HTML, CSS, Javascript

-### Train Scheduler
+### Plant Clicky Game

-* Late for a train or can't find your train?
-Stop there.
-You can take a look at the train scheduler and find the next train arriving or add a train that you need to catch and figure out the next arrival times.
-Technologies used: HTML, CSS, Javascript
+- Test your memory with this plant clicky game!
+For those who love plants and flowers, this is the game for you!
+You can track your best score and your current score Technologies used: React.js

-## Technology
+## Technology used for this Portfolio

-* HTML
+- HTML
-* SASS
+- SASS
-* CSS
+- CSS
-* Javascript
+- Javascript